Blogs

 Run the Application

-Now you can run the application (Windows Forms or ASP.NET) to see that both EF and XPO objects are accessible.
+You can now run the Windows Forms or ASP.NET application to see that both EF and XPO objects are accessible.

 EF XPO_Office2013

-The EntityFrameworkSampleObject objects are persisted to the MultipleORMsExampleEF database, and XpoSampleObject – to MultipleORMsExampleXpo.
+The EntityFrameworkSampleObject objects persist on the MultipleORMsExampleEF database, and XpoSampleObject objects persist on the MultipleORMsExampleXpo database.

 EF XPO_DB

-Hope this small feature will be helpful when you set yourself a task like Q433494.
+This small feature is helpful when you have a task similar to the one described in Q433494.